Bukit Ho Swee fire: Death and destruction

 Despite the scale of the fire, only four people were killed.
-However, the scale of destruction was massive as the fire guttered an area of approximately 100 acres.
+However, the scale of destruction was massive as the fire gutted an area of approximately 100 acres.
 This included a school, a coffee mill, two oil mills, two junk shops, two tyre shops, three timber yards and three workshops.
 In addition, 2,800 homes were destroyed, leaving 15,694 people homeless.
 Given that the homeless people managed to escape with very few of their belongings, and their livestock such as chickens and pigs were destroyed in the fire, the fire also significantly damaged the local economy.
 The overall material damage caused by the fire is estimated at SGD$2 million.
 The scale of the disaster made this conflagration the worst in Singapore's history.

 The blaze also had a significant social impact.
 Of the victims of the fire, over half were younger than 15 years of age.
 The Nanyang Siang Pau even commented that "The word 'homeless' is inadequate to describe the seriousness of this fire disaster".

 Aftermath

 A national state of emergency was declared by the government shortly after the disaster.
 The schools in the area became temporary relief centres for approximately 8000 victims of the fire.
 Due to widespread looting in the aftermath of the fire, the army, police and the Gurkha Contingent blocked off access to the disaster site and imposed a partial curfew in the area.
 Access to the temporary shelters were also restricted.

 A massive charity effort, led by the Social Welfare Department, began after the inferno.
 Organisations ranging from the British Army to volunteer organisations such as the Singapore Red Cross and Saint John's Ambulance Brigade came forward to assist the victims in the relief centres.
 The General Hospital set up a clinic in one of the relief centres in the area.
-Inmates of Changi, Pulau Senang and Outram Prisons also helped to raise funds and prepared meals for the victims of the Bukit Ho Swee fire.
+Inmates of Changi, Pulau Senang and Outram prisons also helped to raise funds and prepared meals for the victims of the Bukit Ho Swee fire.
 This relief effort was later described by the Social Welfare Department as "the greatest challenge ever to be met in its fifteen-year-old span of existence".

 Two days after the fire, the Bukit Ho Swee Fire National Relief Fund Committee was established by the government to collect the donations on behalf of the victims of the fire.
 The committee, headed by Minister for Labour and Law Kenneth Michael Byrne, collected donations from both the government sources and the general public.
 The government itself contributed $250,000 to this fund, while the Federation of Malaya donated $20,000.
 Rubber magnate Lee Kong Chian contributed $25,000 to this fund.
 Members of the general population such as taxi drivers, barbers and trishaw riders also made their donations.
 In total, the fund collected $1,586,422.16, of which $1.4 million had been passed on to the victims by 1961.